bottledcode/atlas-db/docs/reference/commands.md

 This document specifies the text-based wire protocol for communication between clients and the distributed database system "Chronalys."
 The protocol supports a simplified and efficient communication model, ensuring compatibility across WAN and LAN environments.
 It provides guidelines for command structures, response formats, and SQL extensions for enhanced consistency, scalability, and optimized data operations.

 This specification addresses both the technical and practical aspects of client-server communication, offering a robust framework for achieving efficient distributed database operations.
 By adopting this protocol, systems can ensure secure, reliable, and performant interactions, catering to diverse application needs and deployment scenarios.
+This includes flexible query execution, dynamic configuration, and robust error handling mechanisms that empower both developers and administrators to maintain highly available and resilient systems.

 ---

 ## 1. Terminology

 **Client**: A process that sends requests to the database server and receives corresponding responses.
+Clients interface with the server using a structured command-response mechanism defined by this protocol.

 **Server**: A process that receives client requests, processes them, and returns appropriate responses.
+The server coordinates data consistency, replication, and concurrency.

 **Command**: A structured textual instruction sent by the client to request an operation from the server.
+Commands can range from simple data queries to administrative actions.

 **Response**: The server's reply to a client command, providing results or status information.
+Responses adhere to a well-defined format for clarity and consistency.

 **Frame**: A single communication unit, either a command or response, adhering to the protocol’s format.
+Frames are the foundational building blocks of communication in this protocol.

 **Stream**: A mechanism for returning large datasets incrementally, allowing clients to fetch results in manageable chunks.
+Streams are designed to optimize performance in distributed environments.

+**Principle**: A context identifier used in row-level security to associate operations with a specific client or user context.
+Principles ensure fine-grained access control for sharded tables.

 ---